 After the Easter weekend, I had ample amounts of dill leftover and wanted a simple, healthy meal after the long weekend.
 I decided to make a twist on my skillet chicken piccata and do a lemon and dill variation.
 It was absolutely delicious!
-In fact, I wasn’t planning on making it a blog post (mainly because it’s so similar to the picatta recipe) but my husband said to me, “You’re making this a blog post, right?”
+In fact, I wasn’t planning on making it a blog post (mainly because it’s so similar to the piccata recipe) but my husband said to me, “You’re making this a blog post, right?”
 So here we are.

-It’s an absolutely delicious and easy weeknight meal packed with clean, fresh flavors of spring that I know you’ll just love!
+This Skillet Lemon and Dill Chicken recipe is absolutely delicious and easy weeknight meal packed with clean, fresh flavors of spring that I know you’ll just love!

 - 1.5 lbs.
 Chicken Cutlets*